 - 1 cup walnuts chopped

-- 1/2 cup barberries substitute with chopped dried cranberries if barberries are not available
+- ½ cup barberries substitute with chopped dried cranberries if barberries are not available

-- 1/2 tsp turmeric
+- ½ teaspoon turmeric

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 3 tbsp pomegranate molasses
+- 3 tablespoon pomegranate molasses

-- 1/2 cup pomegranate arils
+- ½ cup pomegranate arils

-Preheat the oven to 350F.
+- Preheat the oven to 350F.
 Prepare your roasting pan.

-Mix all the ingredients in a small bowl, using your hands, create space between the meat and the skin on the turkey and rub the compound butter everywhere under the skin and on the meat, especially the breast.
+- Mix all the ingredients in a small bowl, using your hands, create space between the meat and the skin on the turkey and rub the compound butter everywhere under the skin and on the meat, especially the breast.

-Mix all the ingredients, stuff the turkey and sew it completely.
+- Mix all the ingredients, stuff the turkey and sew it completely.
 Spread the rest on the filling vegetable at the bottom of the roasting pan.

 Olive oil Persian Spice Mixture:

-Mix all the ingredients in a bowl, brush it all over the turkey completely.
+- Mix all the ingredients in a bowl, brush it all over the turkey completely.
 Place the turkey in the roasting pan and roast in the oven for one hour.
-Then cover it with aluminum foil and roast for another 2 1/2 hours.
+Then cover it with aluminum foil and roast for another 2 ½ hours.
 After 30 minutes brush it with olive oil mixture again and also baste every hour.
 30 minutes before it's done, brush with olive oil one more time.

-Insert a thermometer between the thigh and the leg, it should reach 165F and then the turkey is done.
+- Insert a thermometer between the thigh and the leg, it should reach 165F and then the turkey is done.

-Cover with aluminum foil for 30 minutes and then carve.
+- Cover with aluminum foil for 30 minutes and then carve.

 Persian Caramelized Walnuts:

-Heat olive oil in a pan, saute onion until translucent.
+- Heat olive oil in a pan, saute onion until translucent.
 Add in walnuts and stir for a minute.
 Add in the barberris, turmeric, salt and pomegranate molasses and cook for two minutes.
 Turn the heat off and add pomegranate arils.